ismip/ismip7-antarctic-ocean-forcing/docs/user/index.md

 # User Guide

-This guide covers installation, configuration, and common tasks for using `i7aof` to generate forcing datasets.
+This guide covers configuration and common tasks for using `i7aof` to generate forcing datasets.
+For installation, see [Getting Started](../getting-started.md).

 ```{toctree}
 :maxdepth: 2